Singapore 2006: Activism and demonstrations

-Some members of the Singapore opposition, including the Singapore Democratic Party, conducted a protest rally and march on 16 September 2006.
-The so-called Empower Singaporeans Rally and March was set to start at 11 am at the Speakers' Corner at Hong Lim Park but was refused to continue to other planned stops at Parliament House, Suntec City, and the Istana.
-On 11 September, it was reported that the police had started an investigation against these protest plans.
-The police reportedly had denied two applications for the planned peaceful protest and therefore confiscated leaflets that were handed out at Raffles City.
-Dr. Chee Soon Juan, of the Singapore Democratic Party, held a speech at Hong Lim Park.
-On 17 September, the protesters announced that they would continue their protest until Tuesday morning, 19 September, after Prime Minister Lee Hsien Loong's speech before the WB-IMF meeting.
+On 6 September 2006, the Singapore Democratic Party (SDP) announced plans for a protest on 16 September, called the Empower Singaporeans Rally and March.
+It would include members of the Singapore opposition including the SDP.
+On 11 September, it was reported that the police were investigating the planned rally.
+The police also reportedly denied two applications for the planned protest and confiscated leaflets about it that were handed out at Raffles City.
+The Rally began as planned at 11 am at the Speakers' Corner at Hong Lim Park, but was denied permission to travel to other planned stops at Parliament House, Suntec City, and the Istana.
+SDP member Chee Soon Juan gave a speech at the parkk.
+On 17 September, the protesters announced that they would continue their protest until the morning of 19 September, after Prime Minister Lee Hsien Loong's speech before the WB-IMF meeting.